kanarinka/Breast-Pump-User-Data/README.md

 #Breast Pump User Data
 This repo has data for use at the [Make the Breast Pump Not Suck Hackathon](http://breastpump.media.mit.edu) at the MIT Media Lab on Sept 20-21, 2014.

+##What we need
+It would be great to see some visualizations that help us make sense of a large number of user ideas and cluster them according to features or pain points.
+It would also be great to see visualizations that help us remember how there are individuals - moms, dads and babies - behind these stories.
+They aren't just users but they are trying to help sustain a human life in the best way they can and often facing numerous challenges.

+The data is comprised of:

 ## Breast Pump Reviews
 In the directory /pumpreviews/.
 This dataset is generously provided by Weespring.
 There are three CSVs in this data set.